 Step 1 — Start Your Trial

 Sign up with your email, complete the onboarding questions, and you’ll land on the main Frase dashboard.
+Note that the 7-day timer starts at signup, not at first use — so plan to actually use Frase during the trial week.

 Step 2 — Understand the Dashboard